|How to File a Rules Complaint|

 3. A team coach or team captain on behalf of a team member if the decision affected the team's score or standing.

-In accordance with Section 21L1, Procedure, US Chess Federation Official Rules of Chess, 6th Edition, appeals in writing must be postmarked and sent to the US Chess office within seven days of the end of the tournament.
+In accordance with Section 21L1, Procedure, US Chess Federation Official Rules of Chess, 7th Edition, appeals in writing must be postmarked and sent to the US Chess office within seven days of the end of the tournament.
+Click here for online version 7th Edition rules.

 To file a formal rules complaint, contact office